-3324 Europe after 1920
+- 3324 Europe after 1920 [ 324

-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.

-Settlement and development of the Colonies, representative principles of government, westward expansion of the Colonies with the resulting economic and political problems, mercantilism and the British Imperial policy, colonial participation in the English and French conflicts in America, the American Revolution, state making and constitutional development during and after the Revolution.
-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.

-Confederation and Constitution, formulation of foreign policy, Jeffersonian Democracy and Hamiltonian Federalism, expansion and development of Jacksonian Democracy, rise of nationalism and conflict over states' rights.
-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other special science. of other social science.

-3327 A Social and Intellectual History of the United States The American Character and the molding forces of environment and immigration, religion and philosophy, literature and art, science and scholarship, the liberal temper and the conservative defense.
-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.

-3330 History of the Far East

-Modernization of the nations of the Far East with particular attention given to China and Japan.
-The social, political, economic, and intellectual aspects of this transformation are considered in the light of the impact of Western intellectuals.
-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.

-3331 Russian History
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3325 History of the United States, 1607-1787 [325] Settlement and development of the Colonies, representative principles of government, westward expansion of the Colonies with the resulting economic and political problems, mercantilism and the British Imperial policy, colonial participation in the English and French conflicts in America, the American Revolution, state making and constitutional development during and after the Revolution.
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3326 History of the United States, 1787-1829 [ 326 Confederation and Constitution, formulation of foreign policy, Jeffersonian Democracy and Hamiltonian Federalism, expansion and development of Jacksonian Democracy, rise of nationalism and conflict over states' rights.
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3327 A Social and Intellectual History of the United States [NEW The American Character and the molding forces of environment and immigration, religion and philosophy, literature and art, science and scholarship, the liberal temper and the conservative defense.
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3330 History of the Far East [330 Modernization of the nations of the Far East with particular attention given to China and Japan.
+The social, political, economic, and intellectual aspects of this transformation are considered in the light of the impact of Western influences.
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3331 Russian History [ 331

 From the earliest times to 1900 with special attention given to the institutions, Literature, Church and Foreign Policy.
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3332 The Near East in Modern Times [332] A study of the break-up of the Ottoman Empire in Western Asia; the Succession States; Arabic nationalism and the rise of Israeli; Modern Egypt, Iran and Iraq.
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3333 History of Russia (since 1900) [ NEW Will include the background of the Revolution of 1905, World War I, and revolutions of 1917, with special emphasis on the Soviet State since 1917.
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3335 History of the United States, 1829-1850 [ 335 Jacksonian Democracy, expansion of the United States into the Southwest and Far West, development of the controversy over states' rights, slavery and cotton capitalism.
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3336 History of the United States, 1850-1865 [336 Slavery controversy; Rise of the Republican Party, new leaders; Civil War, its causes, economic and social factors, military operations, results.
 Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.

-3332 The Near East in Modern Times

-A study of the break-up of the Ottoman Empire in Western Asia; the Succession States; Arabic nationalism and the rise of Israeli; Modern Egypt, Iran and Iraq.
-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.

-3333 History of Russia (since 1900)

-Will include the background of the Revolution of 1905, World War I, and revolutions of 1917, with special emphasis on the Soviet State since 1917.
-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.

-Jacksonian Democracy, expansion of the United States into the Southwest and Far West, development of the controversy over states' rights, slavery and cotton capitalism.
-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.

-Slavery controversy; Rise of the Republican Party, new leaders; Civil War, its causes, economic and social factors, military operations, results.
-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.

-r O1 m er.

-HISTORY, GOVERNMENT AND SOCIOLOGY
+Former 1 Number ---------- --------

-- 3340 Renaissance and Reformation, 1300-1648 [340

-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3341 The Old Regime, 1648-1789 [341 Absolutism in France, Prussia, Austria, Russia, social and economic development, international relations, scientific and intellectual revolution, enlightened despotism.
-Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3342 The French Revolution and Napoleon [342
+- 3340 Renaissance and Reformation, 1300-1648 [ 340 Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3341 The Old Regime, 1648-1789 [341 Absolutism in France, Prussia, Austria, Russia, social and economic development, international relations, scientific and intellectual revolution, enlightened despotism.
+Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science. - 3342 The French Revolution and Napoleon [342]